JimHotchkiss/hackers-hike-project-app/NOTES.md

 ~ I want to do a logout, including a button on the hikes pages.
     * Test out signup and login, make sure password is secure ~ Deleted users_controllers.rb
+~ Okay, so I restructured the views file to include both hikes and users ~ In hikes I added hikes.erb and in users I included index, signup and login ~ I also built a get '/hikes' action that lead to hikes.erb ~ I want to add a logout button on the hikes.erb
+~ Added get '/logout' action.